Glass Sugar Bowl or Small Bowl with Handles

-Vintage smoke gray glass bowl with two square handles on a wooden table, top and side views. - view 1
+Smoked glass bowl or ashtray with two integrated "handles" on a wooden table. - view 1

 1/3